Note: This file is about 140K in size so may take a few seconds to load,

 Christian influence?
 Apparently so, and it seems to have

-often been rather Talmudic and Apocryphal in character,
+often been rather Talmudic and Apocryphal in character, as

 we will see.
 In addition there were different Christian